egm68/Big-Data-Final-Project/README.md

 ```

 ## Notebooks
-`full_pipeline.ipynb`: This notebook takes you through the entire pipeline: data ingestion, calculating dataset similarity, and visualizing the search results with the DatasetsSummarizer.
+* `full_pipeline.ipynb`: This notebook takes you through the entire pipeline: data ingestion, calculating dataset similarity, and visualizing the search results with the DatasetsSummarizer.
 This notebook will show you our results and walk you through the metadata pre-processing and similarity calculations in more detail.
 You can also use this notebook to change the search keyword and produce new results.
-`start_from_metadata.ipynb`: This notebook takes you through the similarity calculations, starting from a metadata dataframe that has already been created.
+* `start_from_metadata.ipynb`: This notebook takes you through the similarity calculations, starting from a metadata dataframe that has already been created.
 This notebook will show you our results, and walk you through the similarity calculations in more detail.
-`DatasetsSummarizer_Tool_Demo.ipynb`: This notebook uses the DatasetsSummarizer library to create the summarizer visualization using pre-generated metadata.
+* `DatasetsSummarizer_Tool_Demo.ipynb`: This notebook uses the DatasetsSummarizer library to create the summarizer visualization using pre-generated metadata.

-## Reproducing
-Figures 3, 4, 6, 7, and 8 as referenced in our paper can be reproduced and interacted with using the `DatasetsSummarizer_Tool_Demo.ipynb` notebook.

 ## DatasetsSummarizer